Please read this disclaimer before using this tool: LANDESK Share IT Disclaimer

 - Download the latest version of the DPDTrace GUI.
-Download Link (the download is also attached to the bottom of this document)
+Download Link

 - Extract the DPDTrace.zip to the desktop of the machine you will scan from.
 This can be on a server remote to the target machine or on the target machine itself.
 Support may specify where to scan from depending on the issue being diagnosed.

 - Open the DPDTrace GUI by double-clicking DPDTraceGUI.exe from the extracted folder.